|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 STF (Seaplane Training Flight)

-On June 8, 1941 took off form San Diego as part of delivery flight "G" on a Qantas delivery flight across the Pacific with Australian registration VH-AFG.
+Built by Consolidated as a Model 28-5MA at San Diego.
+Constructors Number 189.
+Purchased by Qantas Empire Airways (QEA).
+On June 8, 1941 took off form San Diego as part of delivery flight "G" on a Qantas delivery flight across the Pacific to Australia.
 On July 5, 1941 arrived at Rose Bay.
 On July 7, 1941 arrived at Rathmines.
+Registered as VH-AFG.

-PBY Catalina sunk off Napa Napa has never been positively identified, but is either A24-3 or A24-6.
+The known aircraft wreck, PBY Catalina sunk off Napa Napa has never been positively identified, but is either A24-3 or A24-6.
 Aboard the wreck were twelve 250kg bombs.
 MilSearch was contracted to remove the ordnance.
 The bombs were taken 10 miles out to sea and dumped.
-Also, wreck's machine guns were removed, angering the local dive community.
+Also, 7.7mm machine gun was removed from the nose, angering the local dive community.

 In addition, divers also located fragments of another wreck, probably the other Catalina near where the InterOil dock was constructed.
 According to staff of the company, during the construction of the dock, this wreck was covered with fill, and was not further investigated.